parisholley/dpkg_autostart/CONTRIBUTING.md

 ## Running integration tests

 Test Kitchen test suites are defined in [.kitchen.yml](https://github.com/opdemand/deis-cookbook/blob/master/.kitchen.yml).
 Running `kitchen test` will cause Test Kitchen to spin up a test VM and attempt to provision a Deis controller.
-Post-run integration tests using [serverspec](http://serverspec.org/) are planned for a future release.
+After the Chef run completes, integration tests are run using [serverspec](http://serverspec.org/).
+These live in `test/integration/controller/serverspec` and ensure that services are running and listening on expected ports.